 Written by Chad Adams

-Water is always on our mind at Bio-Logical Capital.
+Water is always on our mind.
 We consider stewarding water from a sustainable source, to an appropriate use, to low impact treatment and reuse as an imperative cycle.
 We see the natural water resources on our land as a complete system.
 We identify the multiple uses, complementary uses, and natural tools available to purify water.
 Our practices return water to the aquifer, stream, or watershed from which it was harvested cleaner than when it was borrowed.

 When projects offer the opportunity, we develop, operate and manage natural stormwater, wastewater and potable water practices, and combine these businesses to enable a comprehensive, natural water system for the community.